Justifying Your ERP Project by the Numbers

 • Implementation Costs: When you choose to implement an ERP system there are a variety of costs associated with the project.
 ERP implementation costs can include consulting fees, customization costs, data migration expenses, and training costs.
 Implementation costs are usually a significant part of the overall cost of an ERP system and can vary depending on the complexity of the implementation.

-• Ongoing Maintenance Costs: Ongoing maintenance costs refer to the expenses associated with maintaining and supporting the ERP system after it has been implemented.
+• Ongoing Maintenance Costs: Ongoing maintenance costs refer to the operating expenses associated with maintaining and supporting the system after successful ERP implementation.
 These costs can include IT support, software updates, hardware upgrades, and ongoing training for users.
 Ongoing maintenance costs can be a significant ongoing expense for businesses and are an important consideration when evaluating the long-term costs of an ERP system.

 The role of ERP type on cost